 Positioner - Used only with analogue or network position control.
 Display indicates current valve position (▼) to one decimal place plus the position equating to the applied demand signal (▽).
 In addition, an analogue indication of demand and position is provided scaled 0% to 100% of valve position.

-To set the home screen, To set the home screen, To set the home screen will be indicated.
+To set the home screen, To Set the drop down list box will close and the selected home screen will be indicated.